webcitynetworks/githubs-docs-example/README.md

 ## Step 2 - How to take Screenshots

-A screen short is when you capture a part of your screen from your la[top or desktop.
+A screen short is when you capture a part of your screen from your laptop or desktop.

 This is not to be confused with taking a photo with your phone.